Antarctic Ice Melt: Sea Levels Might Be Rising Faster Than Once Thought Due To Newly Discovered Phenomenon

 “The same happens near Antarctica with fresh glacial meltwater, which stays above the warmer and saltier ocean water, insulating the warm water from the cold Antarctic atmosphere and allowing it to cause further glacial melting.”

-Silvano added that this rise in glacial meltwater in Antartica causes ice from shelves to melt even more, thus leading to more pronounced levels of sea level rise.
+Silvano added that this rise in glacial meltwater in Antartica causes ice from shelves to melt even more, thus leading to a more pronounced sea level rise.

 Antarctica might be melting faster than we thought https://t.co/uEzcMNJHtc